adamiturabi/arabic-tutorial-book/docs/index.md

 i.
 "The building" in Arabic is [ٱَلْبِنَاء]{.ar} [EalbinAE]{.trn} (masc.). ii.
 "A house" is [بَيْت]{.ar} [bayt]{.trn} (masc.).

 Next we put them both in the u-state.
 For subject-information sentences, both the subject and the information shall be in the u-state.
-Remember that the u-state is formed by putting an [un]{.trn}-mark [◌ٌ]{.ar} at the end of an indefinite noun, and a [u]{.trn}-mark [◌ُ]{.ar} at the end of a definite noun.
+Remember that the u-state is formed by putting a [nUn]{.trn2}ated [u]{.trn}-mark [◌ٌ]{.ar} at the end of an indefinite noun, and a [u]{.trn}-mark [◌ُ]{.ar} at the end of a definite noun.
 Here are the two nouns in the u-state:

 i. [ٱَلْبِنَاءُ]{.ar} [EalbinAEu]{.trn} (masc.) "the building" (u-state) ii. [بَيْتٌ]{.ar} [baytun]{.trn} (masc.) "a house" (u-state)